ThinkDataEd/curriculum/docs/unit1/lab1h.md

 * The data, as-is, is very messy and hard to interpret/analyze.

-    – <span style="color:midnightblue;">**Fill in the blank with the name of your imported data to format it:**</span>
+    – <span style="color:firebrick;">**(1) Fill in the blank with the name of your imported data to format it:**</span>

         timeuse <- timeuse_format( ______ )

-* This function formats/cleans the data so that each row represents a typical day for each student in the class
+* This function formats/cleans the data so that each row represents a typical day for each student in the class.

 * <span style="color:midnightblue;">**Hint: Search your *History* tab for the code to save your formatted ```timeuse``` data as an ```R``` data file (```.Rda```)**</span>